Children and Domestic Abuse

 At Hopkins Solicitors, we are committed to supporting domestic abuse survivors and their children with expert legal guidance.
 We understand how overwhelming and frightening this experience can be.
 We are here to help you every step of the way.

 Our legal services include assistance with protection orders.
 These are designed to keep you and your children safe from further harm.
-We can help you secure non-molestation orders to prevent the abuser from contacting or approaching your family.
-As well as, occupation orders that allow you to stay in your home while the abuser is required to leave.
+We can help you secure non-molestation orders to prevent the abuser from contacting you or your family, as well as, occupation orders that allow you to stay in your home while the abuser is required to leave.

-We also assist with custody disputes to ensure that your children’s well-being is prioritised in any legal arrangements.
+We also assist with disputes about children’s living arrangements to ensure that your children’s well-being is prioritised and secured through legal orders.
 If you are dealing with immigration issues related to domestic abuse, our team is experienced in handling these sensitive cases.
 Our team can provide the support you need.

 Our firm has years of experience in family law and a deep understanding of the challenges faced by domestic abuse survivors.
 We approach each case with empathy, providing compassionate and non-judgmental support.
 You are not in this alone.
 Hopkins Solicitors is here to help you find the protection and peace of mind you deserve.